Got7

-In late 2014, Got7 signed with Sony Music Entertainment Japan and ventured into the Japanese market to release their debut Japanese-language single "Around the World".
+In late 2014, Got7 signed with Sony Music Entertainment Japan and ventured into the Japanese market to release their debut Japanese-language single "Around the World."
 They returned to South Korea a month later to release their first full-length studio album Identify, which topped the nation's charts.
-In 2015, Got7 released the EPs Just Right and Mad, which yielded their most commercially successful single, "Just Right".
+In 2015, Got7 released the EPs Just Right and Mad, which yielded their most commercially successful single, "Just Right."
 In 2016, they moved into the Japanese market with a full-length Japanese studio album, Moriagatteyo, which entered the Oricon Albums Chart at number three.

 Their fifth Korean EP Flight Log: Departure and their second full-length studio album Flight Log: Turbulence were both chart-toppers, and the 2017 EP Flight Log: Arrival, the third and final part of the group's Flight Log series, was their first album to sell more than 300,000 copies.

 The group departed from JYP Entertainment in January 2021, following the expiration of their contract with the agency.

+As of November 2021, Got7 has sold 4.1 million copies according to the South Korean Circle Chart.